EmergingDigitalAcademy/pixel-smash/README.md

       - Host draws 4 boxes on the screen (3x3)
       - Clients click on a box to see if it is the correct box or a dud.

+   Grid Guesser:
+      - Host draws a big grid of state 1 pixels
+      - Client clicks a pixel to guess.
+Host changes guess to:
+         2 if the guess is wrong
+         3 if the guess is in the right row
+         4 if the guess is in the right column
+         5 if otherwise is within 40 pixels
+         6 if otherwise is within 10 pixels
+         10 if the guess was correct
+      - Pixel then resets after 1 second
+      - Guesses are tallied on the bottom of the screen
+      - The person who gets the final guess wins
+      - Guessers get +1 points for good guesses
+      - Winner gets 5 points for answer

    Puzzle Game:
       - Host designs some kind of puzzle and draws it on the board.
       - Clients add a value to a pixel to activate the puzzle.
 Clicking